p0pr0ck5/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-enable-private-networking.rst

 Private network options
 ~~~~~~~~~~~~~~~~~~~~~~~

-Once support as confirmed the network quota has been adjusted, the private
+Once support has confirmed the network quota has been adjusted, the private
 network can be added.
 Please review the below options to determine settings
 for the private network.